Port Huron Saints: The ballparks

-In the 1890, 1895 and 1897 minor league seasons, Port Huron hosted home games at the Athletic Club Grounds.
+In the early era, from 1890 through the 1897 minor league seasons, Port Huron hosted home games at the Athletic Club Grounds.

 In the 1900 season and also for select games in 1912 and 1913, Port Huron played minor league home games at Recreation Park.
 The site was also known as "Driving Park" and was located at Elmwood & 13 Street, Port Huron, Michigan.

 Beginning in 1912, Port Huron played minor league home games at Watkins Field.
 First called "Athletic Park," the ballpark was later named for Port Huron native William H. Watkins, who was notably a major league manager and former Port Huron player.
 The ballpark was also utilized by Port Huron High School.
 The ballpark no longer exists and was located at 24th Street & Moak Street, Port Huron, Michigan.